Consumer Guide to Health Care

 National Institutes of Health.

-and Medical Illustrations: Many people may not understand all
+Atlas of the Human Body: Many people may not understand all

 of the medical terms used by their doctor.
 This guide from the

 American Medical Association provides detailed but easy-to-understand drawings and descriptions of various parts of the